GLOBAL MARKETS-Stocks, oil, dollar extend gains after China cuts rates

 By John Stonestreet and John Geddie

-LONDON, Aug 25 Stocks, oil prices and safe-haven bond yields rose on Tuesday as a tentative market rebound picked up pace after China cut interest rates and banks' reserve requirements to kick-start its wavering economy.
+LONDON, Aug 25 Shares, oil and core bond yields extended gains in midsession European trade on Tuesday as a tentative market rebound picked up pace after China cut interest rates and banks' reserve requirements to kick-start its wavering economy.

-The dollar motored ahead against most major currencies, rising 1.4 percent against the yen and 0.65 percent against its currency basket as the stimulus boost to the world's number two economy gave impetus to the case for a near-term interest rate hike in its biggest.
+The dollar motored ahead against most major currencies, rising 1.8 percent against the safe-haven yen and 0.8 percent against its currency basket as the stimulus boost to the world's second largest economy gave fresh impetus to a debate over when the Federal Reserve will raise interest rates.

 Global markets were pummelled on Monday, with Chinese shares falling 8 percent, prompting investor calls for remedial action from authorities that grew louder overnight after the Shanghai Composite Index slumped a further 8 percent.